epy1234/jenkins-casc/README.md

 After finish downloaded:

 Type:
 docker-compose up --build

-Go on browser to: localhost:80
+Go on browser to:
+localhost:80

-Click on Log In
+Click on Log In.
 Insert:

 Usename: user1